Pressing (wine): History

 The earliest wine press was likely the human foot or hand, crushing and squeezing grapes into a bag or container where the contents would ferment.
 The pressure applied by these manual means was limited and these early wines were likely pale in color and body.
 Eventually humans discovered that more juice could be extracted and potentially a better wine could be produced if they developed ways of pressing.
 It began with the ancient Egyptians who developed a "sack press" made of cloth that was squeezed with the aid of a giant tourniquet.

 The ancient Greeks and Romans developed large wooden wine presses that utilized large beams, capstans and windlasses to exert pressure on the pomace.
 That style of wine press would eventually evolve into the basket press used in the Middle Ages by wine estates of the nobility and Catholic Church.
 There are many church records that showed feudal land tenants were willing to pay a portion of their crop to use a landlord's wine press if it was available.
 This was likely because added volume of wine (anywhere from 15 to 20%) that pressing could produce versus manual treading was substantial enough to justify the cost.

-Machine pressing became even more widespread in the 17th and 18th century as the style of winemaking in France and other parts of Europe was shifting towards heartier wines that could age and survive long transport voyages over seas.
+Machine pressing became even more widespread in the 17th and 18th century as the style of winemaking in France and other parts of Europe was shifting towards heartier wines that could age and survive long transport voyages overseas.
 Winemaking text began recommending the use of mechanical pressings over feet treading in lagars.
 Even in Bordeaux, which was still using lagars long after Burgundy, Champagne and other French wine regions had adopted the basket press, saw the use of a wine press become more popular after darker, more full bodied wines of Château Haut-Brion produced by Lord Arnaud III de Pontac began receive wide acclaim from English writers.

 In the 20th century, wine presses advanced from the vertical style pressing of the basket press and ancient wine press to horizontal pressing with pressure either being applied at one or both ends or from the side through use of an airbag or bladder.
 These new presses were categorized as "batch", which like the basket press had to have the pomace emptied and grapes reloaded, and as "continuous" where a belt or Archimedes' screw would subject the grapes/pomace to increasing pressure from one end of the press to the other with new grapes being added and the pomace being continuously removed.
 Another advancement was the complete enclosure of the press (sometimes called "tank press") that reduced the exposure of the grape must to air.
 Some advance presses can even be flushed with nitrogen to create a complete anaerobic environment that can be desired for wine making with white wine grapes.
 Additionally, many of today's modern presses are computerized, which allows the operator to control exactly how much pressure is being applied to the grape skins and for how many cycles.